 The tourmaline technology releases negative ions that counteract the positive ions released from the hair, helping to smooth the hair and prevent brittleness.
 This is especially true for those with thin or damaged hair; ceramic blades will act as a better protector for heat damage.

 Depending on your styling preferences, consider the outer edge of the flat iron.
-Those with rounded edges are easier to use as curlers as well as straighteners.
+Those with rounded edges are easier to use as curling irons as well as straighteners.
 Equally, the plate width will make a difference depending on your hair length and the way you would like to style it.
 Wider blades are better for longer hair and give wider curls and waves.
 Thinner blades can create tighter curls and are easier when styling short hair.

 Another aspect is the temperature variation.
 With wet-to-dry flat irons, higher temperatures work better for wetter hair.
 The greater the temperature variation, the more ability the model has to style different levels of dampness, while also being more suitable for a variety of hair types.
 For people with fine or damaged hair, it is vital to explore options that have lower temperatures as well as higher temperatures.
 The high temperatures can damage vulnerable hair, despite the steam technology.